wojciech-kulik/CoreDataVsRealm/README.md

 - populating `UITableView`
 - CRUD operations
 - batch request
+- migration
 - strongly typed relationships

 To run Realm example, first download dependencies using Carthage: `carthage update`

-You can read more about Core Data in my article:
+You can read more about Core Data and Realm in my article:
 https://wojciechkulik.pl/ios/getting-started-with-core-data-using-swift-4